-Squatting on a slant board vs. squatting on the ground changes essentially just one thing: your foot position.
-It removes that dorsal flexion element, allowing you to squat with your torso more upright and with a less pronounced relationship from the foot to the knee.
+Slant board squats vs. ground squats changes essentially one thing: your foot position.
+It removes that dorsiflexion element, allowing you to squat with your torso more upright.
+It also reduces the pronounced relationship from the foot to the knee.

 If you have acute or chronic restrictions, this is where a tool like this is useful.
-We remove dorsal flexion which improves accessibility to the bottom of the squat.
+It removes dorsiflexion which improves accessibility to the bottom of the squat.
 This is why so many lifters like a shoe with a big heel wedge.
-We remove the necessity for dorsal flexion at the end ranges which allows easier access to the bottom of the squat.
+Without dorsiflexion at the end ranges, there’s easier access to the bottom of the squat.

 Why People Love Olympic Lifting Shoes

-One of the reasons shoes with a heel wedge have been so popular in the Olympic lifting community has to do with torque.
-Keeping the feet on the ground, weight supported in the arches places rotational demand on the hip.
-Add in the need to keep the torso upright, and you amplify this effect, so under load, you need to shove the knees out more as you endeavor to elevate the torso.
+Keeping the feet on the ground, the weight supported in the arches places rotational demand on the hip.
+Add in the need to keep the torso upright, and you amplify this effect.
+Under load, you’ll need to shove the knees out more to stablize your femur and hip and elevate your torso.

 God only knows how often people have said “only squat with your heels on the ground.”
-God only knows how many times that has been attributed to me specifically.
 Let’s clear the air.
-I want you to be able to squat in any position you need to, but with heels on the ground as your ultimate archetype.
+I want you to be able to squat in any position you need to.But with heels on the ground as your ultimate archetype.

-Remember that practice doesn’t make perfect, practice makes permanent.
-Squatting on a Slantboard or on your toes (same position by the way) may work in this controlled environment, but when you have to squat or land in a heels-on-ground position out in the wild, you might run into some complications.
+Remember that practice doesn’t make perfect.Practice makes permanent.
+Squatting on a slant board or on your toes may work in this controlled environment.
+But when you have to squat or land in a heels-on-ground position out in the wild, you might run into some complications.

-So to wrap it up, Slantboards and Olympic lifting shoes are tools.
+So to wrap it up, slant boards and Olympic lifting shoes are great tools.
 They bypass ankle mobility range of motion requirements to allow easier access to the bottom of the squat.
-This is a useful tool for progression, but should not be the only position you are squatting in.
-Practice makes permanent and our goal for you is movement competency in the wild, not just in the gym.
+This is a useful tool for progression.
+However, it should not be the only position you are squatting in.
+Practice makes permanent.
+Our goal for you is movement competency in the wild, not just in the gym.